Abineshhk/SC1015-Mini---Project/README.md

 Cardiovascular Disease(CVD) is the leading cause of death globally, representing 32% of global deaths.
 Managing risk factors such as smoking and physical inactivity can significantly reduce the likelihood of developing CVD.
 # Objective:
-We aim to predict CVD risks using a dataset of health records from over 70,000 patients.
+We aim to predict CVD risks using a dataset of health records from 70,000 patients.
 The goal is to develop a machine learning model that is not only accurate but also practical.
-A health checkup in Singapore costs up to 1.5k on average, hence with this model, we will help reduce the need for unnecessary health checkups, hence saving costs.
+A health checkup in Singapore costs up to SGD$1,500 on average, hence with this model, we will help reduce the need for unnecessary health checkups, hence saving costs.
 # What's Included:
 1. Cardiovascular Dataset
 2. Presentation Slides